-We are excited for your interest in Claflin and we hope to make your audition process as easy as possible given the exceptional circumstances we are currently experiencing.
-It is unfortunate that you cannot tour the campus and meet our faculty in person, but we are happy to meet with you through a phone call or video conference if you would like to talk directly with us.
-You can set up a meeting by contacting the department chair, Dr. Isaiah McGee (firstname.lastname@example.org).
+We are excited for your interest in Claflin University, and we hope to make your audition process as easy as possible.
+If you have any questions about the Department or Audition process you can set up a meeting by contacting the interim department chair, Dr. Isaiah McGee (firstname.lastname@example.org).
 You may also e-mail any of the faculty directly if you have questions about Claflin, the music department, or the audition process.
 The contact information for the full music faculty can be found on the Claflin University Department of Music website.

-To apply to the Music Department, you will need to 1) complete the music department audition form (this is different from the general Claflin University application), 2) audition, and 3) complete a music theory diagnostic.
-The deadline for submitting all the components of the application is March 26th, 2021.
+To apply to the Music Department, you will need to 1) complete the music department audition form (this is different from the general Claflin University application), 2) audition, and 3) complete a theory diagnostic.

 All parts of the application can be completed digitally.
 Detailed instructions are below.
 If you have questions or need assistance with any of these steps, please contact the Department’s Associate Administrative Assistant, Ms. Chung (email@example.com).

 Complete the audition application form for the Department of Music which can be found on the department website or can be completed online through the link below.
 Specific instructions can be found in the document.
 The completed form can be emailed to Ms. Chung at firstname.lastname@example.org.

 1) Introduction and Questions

 At the start of your audition, introduce yourself and provide some background about your musical experience.
 Below is a list of questions we would like you to answer.
 Your answers can be as short or as long as you like, but typically students answer these questions in 3-5 minutes.